aizad0212/project/README.md

 <h1>Hello there !</h1>

-I'm Aizad, a graduate student of Bachelor of Information Systems.
+I'm Aizad, a recent graduate student of Bachelor of Information Systems.

 I do some analytical thinking and problem solving.
 Becoming a data analyst/scientist is a job opportunity I would like to explore.